aaronpk/live-chat-overlay/README.md

 To make a Chat message now appear in OBS, simply click on a chat message in the Youtube/Twitch **POP OUT** window.

+The link should be resuable between streams, but you can also manually set it to something specific via the plugin's settings page.

 ## Customization